Presence

 We live in a hurry-up world and many of us rush to get from here to there, start to finish.
 Our physical body is present, but our emotions and thoughts are nowhere to be found.
 We try to keep all the plates spinning but the struggle is real.

 The world is more connected than ever before.
 We communicate in real-time with those on opposite sides of the planet.
 While I wrestle with the crazy-making technology has created, I am thankful for it too.
-My daughter and five of our precious grands live in Arizona.
+My daughter and our grands live in Arizona.
 Our youngest son lives in Washington DC.
 I’m not sure who told these children living far away was okay…because it is not!

 In 2018 when faced with a health crisis, I set up a private Facebook group for those who had asked to walk the journey with us.
 The support, prayers, and encouragement given by “our people” were priceless.
 This precious community loved us deeply during one of the hardest seasons and because of them, we are stronger.